 LEGO wants us to think of its brand not so much as a toy, more as a way of life.
 In the 1990s, the company set itself a target of becoming the world's favourite family brand, using its building blocks to capture the hearts and minds of children and their parents everywhere.
 Inevitably that led to a certain relaxation of the company's original educational learning principles.
 Instead, LEGO learned to play the movie licensing game, scoring successes with Star Wars and Harry Potter tie-ins.
 But attempts to accommodate children's demands for ever more high-tech games proved rather more challenging, and the group struggled to find a viable path forward between 2000 and 2005.
 A shift by consumers towards traditional values as well as LEGO's growing sophistication over licensing has resulted in strong recovery since 2007.
 Over the following five years, revenues virtually tripled, allowing the company to overtake Hasbro during 2013 as the #2 toymaker worldwide behind Mattel.
-By mid 2017 it had become the global #1 by revenues.
+During 2017, it became the global #1, helped significantly by changes in exchange rates.

 Which agencies handle advertising for LEGO?
 Find out more from the Account Assignments database.